Italian East Africa: Agriculture

-Farming was encouraged particularly in Ethiopia for settlement purposes.
+Farming was encouraged, particularly in Ethiopia, for settlement purposes.
+Among these agricultural settlements were Teseney, Villaggio Duca degli Abruzzi and Genale, while in the mining field there was the large salt mines of Hafun in Migiurtinia, considered at the time the largest in the world.
 Most of Italian East Africa's exports were bananas and pineapples.
 While most of Italy's exports to Italian East Africa were food products consisting of: "wheat flour and semolina, pasta, salt, sugar, cheese, cured meats, canned vegetables and meat, olive oil, wine, spirits, and mineral water".
 Farming was not as successful as anticipated by the Italians in Ethiopia due to factors such as having poor relations with native Ethiopians and having goals that were "too ambitious to fulfill".
 A sharecropping system was encouraged in Ethiopia by the Italian colonial authorities.
 The final wheat harvest in 1940 was bad due to a grasshopper plague and a fungus outbreak.
 Efforts were made to increase existing cotton production in Ethiopia which prior to the arrival of the Italians in Ethiopia was done at a small scale.